Kulda22/alanine/README.md

 ### Docker install

-Alanine docker image extends official Pi-hole docker image, so should you use same parameters/script as you do with official docker image.
+Alanine docker image extends official Pi-hole docker image (that mean's in one docker you have your standart Pi-hole and Alanine server), so should you use same parameters/script as you do with official docker image.
 Just add `-p 8221:8221` and use `kulda22/alanine` as image.

 Simple example of bash command to create and run Alanine in docker: